tabbysable/POC-2020-8558/README.md

 [Adam Shostack: Threat Modeling](https://www.threatmodelingbook.com/)

-Shout-out to Ian Coldwater, Brad Geesaman, and Duffie Cooley.
+Shout-out to Ian Coldwater, Brad Geesaman, Duffie Cooley, and Laurent Bernaille.
 Thanks for the thoughts, advice, and lols, y'all.
 Honk the planet!